CSC 8490: Database Systems and File Management

 Phase 13) Object Data Model

 Consider what the conversion of your UML class diagram from phase 10 into ODL would entail.
-If the result would be more than eight classes or so, then "crop" the diagram (but keep at least one of the specializations).
+If the result would be more than eight classes or so, then feel free to "crop" the diagram (but keep at least one of the specializations).
 Submit the original or cropped diagram, together with the appropriate ODL.

 Phase 14) Presentations.